LaunchCodeEducation/gis-devops/content/topics/ops/csp/_index.md

 - Pros and cons of using a reserved pricing model.
 - Common interfaces for interacting with a CSP.
 - The information needed to access your CSP.
+- How resources are organized in the CSP.

 <!-- These should be covered in ALL implementations:

 - The difference between IaaS and PaaS.
 - The difference between horizontal and vertical scaling.
-- Common interfaces for interacting with a CSP.
+- The Common interfaces for interacting with a CSP.
 - The information needed to access your CSP.
+- How resources are organized in the CSP.

 -->